Nknky09/caseware-assessment-app/README.md

 # CasewareAssessmentApp

-Technical Assessment evaluation for Caseware Software Engineer position.
+Submission of the Technical Assessment Evaluation for the Caseware Software Engineer position.

 ## To run the App